-Although she has a lot to brag about now, Whoopi faced many challenges in the beginning of her career.
+Although she has a lot to brag about now, Whoopi faced many challenges at the beginning of her career.
 The Color Purple actress, who was born Caryn Elaine Johnson in New York City on November 13, 1955, began struggling with dyslexia at a young age while enrolled at the Hudson Guild Children’s Theater in the Big Apple.

 After her learning disorder went undiagnosed for years, Whoopi slipped into drug addiction and began using heroin.
 In 2013, the Sister Act star opened up about her struggles to Howard Stern and revealed they went far beyond school.

 Fortunately, she was able to escape her drug addiction thanks to friends, family and drug counselor Alvin Martin — who she later ended up marrying in 1973.
-That same year, Whoopi and Alvin welcomed their daughter, Alex Martin, before sadly divorcing in 1979.
+That same year, Whoopi and Alvin welcomed their daughter, Alex Martin, before divorcing in 1979.

 It was in the mid-’70s when Whoopi’s career really took off.
 After appearing in Citizen: I’m Not Losing My Mind, I’m Giving It Away and a few other projects, she finally got her big break in 1985’s The Color Purple.
 The film was nominated for 11 Oscars and Whoopi earned a nomination for Best Actress in a Leading Role for the portrayal of Celie.